Coppernic/coppernic.github.io/docs/os/policy.md

 System Applications
 -------------------

-OS signature keys are private to Coppernic and are not provided for security reason.
+OS signature keys are private to Coppernic and are not provided for security reasons.

 If you want to develop system applications, then you need to send your application to our [support center](http://support.coppernic.fr) for signature.